C# compiler strict mode

 // For more information: https://github.com/dotnet/roslyn/issues/13203

-Note that this flag is not documented and not well-known.
-After the comment on GitHub, the CoreCLR has started a new pull request to use this option in their codebase (Fix invalid IntPtr == null comparisons, set strict mode for Roslyn).
-It also helps in detecting issues in PowerShell Core.
+Note that this flag is undocumented and not widely known.
+Following the GitHub discussion, CoreCLR opened a pull request to adopt this option in their codebase (Fix invalid IntPtr == null comparisons, set strict mode for Roslyn).
+It has also helped detect issues in PowerShell Core.

 Do you have a question or a suggestion about this post?
 Contact me!